 You pay your Council Tax by monthly instalments.
 The amount of each instalment and the date it must be paid by is shown on your bill.
 If you do not pay your instalment on the due date we will send you a reminder notice.

 If the missed payment(s) are not then caught up within 7 days you will lose the right to pay monthly and the total remaining charge will become due.
-If, after receiving a reminder, you then bring your installments up to date but subsequently fall behind again, a second reminder will be issued.
+If, after receiving a reminder, you then bring your instalments up to date but subsequently fall behind again, a second reminder will be issued.